NBPub/MusicDB-sql-practice/README.md

 *Prior work: Ensure all album folder names follow format `<ALBUM-NAME> (<YEAR>) [<Format>]`*

 # Part One - DB Creation
 `db_creation.py` and `db_functions.py` serve to create the SQLite database.
 A timer and progress bar provide live monitoring and records of scan times.
 For my library, initial scans took 6-8 minutes, and subsequent scans (not the first of the day) took 1-2 minutes.
 Various junk is left as comments in `db_functions.py`, as this is the best way to check/apply changes to all files or folders.
-For example, embedded ID3 tags were first identified, secondly deleted, and thirdly ignored, over the days of scanning / fixing.
+For example, embedded ID3 pictures were first identified, secondly deleted, and thirdly ignored, over the days of scanning / fixing.

 My music folder is organized by artist.
 An artist folder contains album folders or single tracks (and potentially other hidden files).
 Album folders can contain tracks, images, and other files.
 These folders and files were used to populate 3 SQLite tables: **Artists**, **Albums**, and **Tracks**.